DanielJ0131/RPSG-Game/docs/source/usage.rst

 To start the Game,
 Use the cd (Change directory) command to navigate to the directory where your Python script is located.
-Like a folder called ``cd path/to/Examination2``:
+Like a folder called ``cd path/to/RPSG-Game``:

-.. autofunction:: cd Examination2
+.. autofunction:: cd RPSG-Game

 To Run the python script use "python main.py" to start the game.